getinstachip/vpm/README.md

 ```

 ### Support and Contribution
-For issues, feature requests, or contributions, please email: sathvikr@getinstachip.com or create a GitHub Issue.
+For issues, feature requests, or contributions, please email sathvikr@getinstachip.com or create a GitHub Issue.
 Please read our CONTRIBUTING.md file for guidelines on how to contribute to VPM.

 ### License
 VPM is released under the MIT License.

 ### Acknowledgements
 We'd like to thank our early adopters for their valuable feedback and support in developing VPM.
+In no particular order: Kasun Buddhi, Krishna, Yash, Max Korbel, Samuel, Biplab Das, Nikhil Raju, and more.